-Research higher degree supervisors have a particular responsibility to inform prospective and current students about the terms of any 'specified agreements' associated with their research.
+Supervisors of higher-degree researchers have a responsibility to inform prospective and current students about the terms of any 'specified agreements' associated with their research

-The University owns the rights to all IP created by students working on projects governed by the terms of 'specified agreements' (ie: agreements between the University and an external organisation that relate to the ownership or use of IP).
-This includes grant funding bodies, or public and private sector organisations funding contract research at the University.
+The University owns the rights to all intellectual property (IP) created by students working on projects governed by the terms of 'specified agreements'.
+These are agreements between the University and an external organisation (such as a grant funding body, or a public- or private-sector organisation funding contract research at the University) that contemplates ownership or use of IP generated in an activity, such as a research project, identified in the agreement.
+Examples of specified agreements include research contracts, studentship agreements, and funding agreements.

 Specific topics for discussion between such students and their supervisors might include: